bioinformatics-training/intro-machine-learning-2018/docs/03-logistic-regression.md

 <img src="03-logistic-regression_files/figure-html/unnamed-chunk-10-1.png" width="672" />

-Our new fit was generated by slightly tweaking the optimised parameters via the addition of a random variable.
-We can see that the new fit is almost as good, and will have a very similar SSE.
+Our new fit was generated by slightly perturbing the optimised parameters via the addition of a small amount of noise.
+We can see that the new fit is almost as good, and will have a very similar SSE[^This should give us some intuition on the notion of over-fitting.
+For example, if we make a small perturbation to the parameters of a simpler model, the function will not change all that much; if the simpler model is doing a resonable job of explaining the data, then there may be no necessity of fitting a more complex one.
+On the other hand, if we made a small perturbation to the parameters of a more complex polynomial, the function may look drastically different.
+To explain the data with the more complex model would therefore require very specific sets of parameters].
 In general, inferring a single fit to a model is prone to overfitting.
 A much better approach is to instead fit a distribution over fits.
 We can generate samples from a linear model using the {coef} function.
 To do so we must use the {lm} function directly, and not via the {caret} package.

 ```r